clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 # Train test split

-Of course we need to first follow the best practicies and split the data into training and testing sets.
+Of course we need to first follow the best practices and split the data into training and testing sets.

 ```python